just-another-downer/landgrid-support/_articles/parcel-data-faq.md

 **How can I explore the custom columns for each county?**

-We work with all of our counties in a PostgreSQL database, each county in its own table.
+We work with all of our counties in a [PostgreSQL](https://www.postgresql.org/) database, each county in its own table.
 That makes managing the custom columns from each county much easier.
 Most database servers provide a way to search the column names of the tables in a database.
 For example, in Postgres you would do it this way:

 ~~~
 SELECT table_name, column_name FROM information_schema.columns
-	WHERE table_schema = 'public' and
+	WHERE table_schema = public and
-    		column_name ~ 'juri'
+    		column_name ~ juri
 order BY table_name, column_name;
 ~~~

+Also, directly browsing the data on a place-by-place process of areas or regions you are interested in can be very useful.
+[DBeaver](https://dbeaver.io/) is a cross platform, multi vendor database client that can render geographic data.

 **Why do Shapefile attribute names not match the Landgrid Standard Schema column names?**